redkite-labs/RedKiteCms/README.md

 --------------------

 Before starting the setup operation, you must configure the parameters required by the application.

-The installation script comes with a config.php where are saved the default configurations required to install the CMS, which are:
+The installation script comes with a config.php, where are saved the default configurations required to install the CMS, which are:

 - A bundle where AlphaLemon CMS will save your contents